These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing supporting medical records to the exam

-Why: The examiner reviews evidence in the claims file, but VA records can be incomplete, delayed, or missing recent office visit notes, lab results, or endoscopy reports.
+The examiner reviews evidence in the claims file, but VA records can be incomplete, delayed, or missing recent office visit notes, lab results, or endoscopy reports.
 Without this evidence, the examiner can only document what you report verbally.

-Do this instead: Bring a physical packet including: most recent gastroenterology notes, colonoscopy/endoscopy reports with pathology, last 12 months of lab work (CBC, CMP, CRP, ESR, fecal calprotectin), hospitalization discharge summaries, and a complete medication list with prescribing provider.
+Instead: Bring a physical packet including: most recent gastroenterology notes, colonoscopy/endoscopy reports with pathology, last 12 months of lab work (CBC, CMP, CRP, ESR, fecal calprotectin), hospitalization discharge summaries, and a complete medication list with prescribing provider.

 Impact: Affects all rating levels